 Ensure that your greenhouse does not overheat by keeping the door and windows open during hot days to create a through draught.
-Automatic window and louvre openers will help if you go on holiday.
-Either fit blinds or apply shading paint to the glazing to shade your plants from intense sunlight.
+Automatic window and louvre openers will help if you go on holiday and if you shop our Greenhouse Accessories you will find shading paint and blinds to protect your plants from intense sunlight.

 Deadhead summer bedding regularly so that all the plants' energy goes into making new flowers.
 This, together with regular watering and a high potash feed, will maximise the blooms and keep the plants healthy.

-Use shears to cut back geraniums and you'll be rewarded with a second show of flowers.
+Stake heavy dahlias, use shears to cut back geraniums and as soon as delphiniums finish flowering cut them back to ground level, you'll then be rewarded with a second show of flowers.

 Try to propagate carnations by layering i.e. choose a young side shoot, remove the lower leaves and make a cut into the stem making an incision about an inch long.
 Peg into adjacent soil that should be prepared with sharp sand and compost.
 Keep moist and roots will form after about six weeks.